The Ham RX and Hale TX

 The Phaser kit is an optional extra that converts the RX from the normal double (meaning both) sideband operation into single sideband where the desired one is increased and the unwanted one is rejected.
 It is mounted in the space on the right hand side of the RX PCB.
 It uses the spare switches of the product detector, with extra audio stages to provide a second audio channel.
 These switches are driven by a phase shifted LO signal, with both audio channels having further phase shifting at 725 Hz so that they can be added or subtracted as required.
 The design is not suitable for phone SSB reception due to the intentionally restricted bandwidth necessary to keep matters simple!
 Apart from normal double sideband reception where either sideband can be heard, a switch allows acceptance or rejection of either sideband – most useful for dodging unwanted stations!

 Queenie RX only – £42, Kingston TX (if ordered later) – £25, if Queenie and Kingston ordered together – discounted to £64, Phaser kit – £18.
-If Queenie, Kingston and Phaser all ordered together – discounted to £80.
-It would be good to have another early builder, let me know if you are interested and I can offer a further small discount!
+Band Xtra and LPF kits are £25.
+If Queenie, Kingston, Phaser and both Band Xtra kits are all ordered together – they are discounted to £105.